GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 around that resource in the **Overview**.
 This can help you detect if the network request is happening earlier or later than expected.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/pyt6Fzlzt8gefPvjUKie.png", alt="A screenshot of the Overview pane highlighting the inspected resource.", width="800", height="465" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/pyt6Fzlzt8gefPvjUKie.png", alt="A screenshot of the Overview pane highlighting the inspected resource.", width="800", height="465" %}

 Chromium issue [#988253][7]